somratking420/currency/README.md

 There are no tests written for this application so far.

-## Tasks

-There is a plain text file included in the repository with the current list of tasks to do.

 ## Contributors

 At the moment the best contribution is in the form of feedback on the code and the product.
 All feedback is valid: design decisions, code style, recommended re-writes based on your experience, architecture, naming, etc. You can open an issue, comment directly on the code or add inline comments to the code.